gdalle/MPROCourses/DECO/dantzig_wolfe.typ

   Still works as long as the columns have positive reduced cost.
 ]

+No need to fully resolve pricing, except at the very end to check optimality.

 #remark[Column addition or removal][
   Nothing stops us from adding several columns at once to the main problem.
   Conversely, we can also clean up when it gets too big.
 ]

+Useful when the solver naturally produces several solutions.

 #remark[Warm starting][
   One can restart the primal simplex from the previous solution, since adding a variable doesn't affect primal feasibility.